dongxiao/UnionCardinality/README.md

 # Parameter Tweaks
 Bloom filter size (m): default to 2^16.
 Bigger Bloom filter makes the estimation more accurate.
 One can compare the estimation accuracy between 2^16 and 2^20 Bloom filter.
 To change to 2^20, change the hex_digits to 5.
 As we indicated in the paper, when k = 30, m = 2^16 gives an average abosulte error ~10, whereas k = 30, m = 2^16 gives an average abosulte error less than 2.

+k: the function of hash functions.

+random_salt: this gives different salt to the SHA512.
+To vary the simulations, try different values of "randomvalue", "random value", "random  value", "random   value".
+Using fixed k and m, these simulation produce estimation results at a certain accuracy level.

 # References
 https://pypi.org/project/numpy/
 https://pypi.org/project/hashlib/